LEARN-LK/Open-Source-Softwares/build-website.md

 ---

 ### **Step 1: Set Up WordPress**
 1. Log in to the WordPress dashboard by going to **yourdomain.com/wp-admin**.
+   - eg: mywordpress.test.learn.ac.lk/wp-admin

 ---